edlanglois/dotfiles/README.md

 `??[[<<` and `??]]>>` as left and right quotes.

 ### Links
-Links end with `.link` and cause a symbolic link to be installed pointing to the path given by the contents of the link file.
+Links end with `.link` or `.dlink` and cause a symbolic link to be installed pointing to the path given by the contents of the link file.
+Directory links (`.dlink`) also create a directory at the link destination.
 Link files can also be M4 files (`.link.m4`) in order to make the link destination (i.e. link file contents) configurable.